 Amazon started as an online bookseller, and books were the first product that was really popular to buy online.
 Naturally Amazon is the first place consumers are likely turn for online book bargains.
 The hardcover version of the best-selling "Astrophysics for People in a Hurry" by Neil deGrasse Tyson, for example, is currently $11.37 on Amazon, compared with a list price of $18.95.

 Cereal is something that many people, especially those with kids, buy often and in large, bulky boxes.
 The long shelf life makes online shopping an option.
-A 28-ounce box of Post Honey Bunches of Oats sells on Walmart.com for $4.48 -- which is the same price you'll find at a number of other retailers, making this a product to buy online for convenience, rather than any big savings.
-Like many other retailers, Walmart requires that shoppers spend a minimum amount (in this case, $35) to get free shipping.
+A 28-ounce box of Post Honey Bunches of Oats sells on Amazon for $4.85 — which is somewhat less than you'll find at a number of other retailers, making this a product to buy online for convenience, rather than any big savings.
+Shipping is free on orders of $40 or more with an Amazon Prime Pantry membership.

 Whether it's an extra cable for charging your smartphone or connecting your printer to your computer, or just a little bit of extra storage, it's typically a better deal online.
-Amazon has developed a massive online electronics section over the years and offers deals such as a 32GB Samsung flash drive, which it sells for $13, almost half off the $25 list price.
-Amazon also recently dropped the minimum total for free shipping to $25.
+Amazon has developed a massive online electronics section over the years and offers deals such as a 32GB Samsung flash drive, which it sells for $12, more than half off the $25 list price.
+Amazon has also dropped the minimum total for free shipping to $25.

 Students can save significant money and choose from a much larger inventory, including cheaper options such as used books, if they buy textbooks online.
-Amazon has a section devoted to textbooks but doesn't have the market cornered.
-Cheapism.com's top picks among textbook websites are TextbookRush, BookRenter, eCampus, and Chegg.
+Amazon has a section devoted to textbooks, and it was one of Cheapism’s top picks for buying and renting textbooks.
+But it doesn't have the market cornered.
+Other leading sites include TextbookRush, eCampus, and Chegg.

 This is one type of clothes shopping that doesn't benefit from fitting rooms.
 And babies have limited patience for trips to the store, so there's a big convenience factor in buying online.
 Baby clothes also aren't expensive enough to worry too much about a package of them being left outside the door.
-Click on the clearance sections of retailers such as Baby Mall Online to find deals such as $1 for an organic-cotton onesie (regularly priced at $5 and up).
+Click on the clearance sections of retailers such as Baby Mall Online to find deals such as $1.49 for an organic-cotton onesie (regularly priced at $5).

 Buying diapers is one of those thankless tasks of parenting.
 Your baby isn't old enough to appreciate it, and you really don't want to run out of diapers.
-The good news is that consumers can buy them on a subscription basis -- often at a discount -- to guarantee a steady supply.
-For example, Amazon Prime members can save 20 percent when they buy Pampers Swaddlers Diapers Economy Plus Pack (size 1, 216 count) with a subscription.
+The good news is that consumers can buy them on a subscription basis — often at a discount — to guarantee a steady supply.
+For example, Amazon Prime members can save 20 percent when they buy Amazon's Mama Bear brand diapers (size 1, 216 count) with a subscription.

 The experience of buying your favorite dishwashing detergent, window cleaning fluid, or floor cleaner in person doesn't really add a whole lot of value.
 Online, you can buy large refill sizes without having to heave them in and out of a cart and car.
-Windex glass and surface cleaner from Walmart.com costs less than $12 for a gallon jug, or about 9 cents an ounce, and ships for free with a $35 minimum order, compared with $10.25 for a spray bottle, or 32 cents an ounce.
+Windex glass and surface cleaner from Walmart costs $15 for a gallon jug and a 32-ounce spray bottle, or about 9.3 cents an ounce, and ships for free with a $35 minimum order, compared with $6.53 for two spray bottles, or 15 cents an ounce.
+Not huge savings, but a lot less lugging.

 There are a couple of important things to know about buying contacts online.
 The first is that you can order from a number of big online retailers (such as Walmart Contacts) at competitive prices.
 The second is that a valid, current annual prescription is required to make an order.
 Before reflexively buying contact lenses through an eye doctor, look online for savings.

 Shopping for pots, pans, strainers, measuring cups, and other cooking implements online offers a far broader range of choice than even a major kitchen-supply store, and likely also a better deal.
-Amazon, for example, is selling a 15-piece Farberware cookware set with a claimed list price of $60 for prices starting at less than $43, depending on color, an amount that qualifies for free shipping.
+Amazon, for example, is selling a 12-piece Cook N Home cookware set with a claimed list price of $70 for $49, an amount that qualifies for free shipping.

 Online is the way to buy makeup if you have a set of products you always use and don't care to experiment with new shades or looks.
 You may also want to buy directly from the manufacturer to save by "cutting out the middleman."
 Makeup health advocate and author Paula Begoun, for example, established her own brand and online store, Paula's Choice, and sells directly to the public.